0 result

 Should you exercise your stock options before an acquisition?

-Short answer: It depends on the type of acquisition your company is facing.
+Short answer: It depends on the type of acquisition your company is undergoing.
 Every situation is unique, so check with a CPA before making decisions one way or another.

 In those negotiations, your startup’s founder may negotiate for what to do with the employee stock option pool.
-In some cases, that could mean cashless exercises for vested stock options, or a negotiated stock swap for unvested stock options in the acquiring company — where employees trade their stock options in Company A for stock options in Company B.
+This could mean cashless exercises for vested stock options, or a negotiated stock swap for unvested stock options — where employees exchange their stock options in Company A for stock options in the acquiring Company B.

-The acquiring company might simply pay out the employee stock option pool (both vested and unvested), turning those shares into cash.
+The acquiring company may also choose to cash out the employee stock option pool, converting both vested and unvested shares into cash.

 If the acquiring company is publicly traded, it might offer its own publicly traded stock in return for the private shares in the startup’s equity pool.